 Any effort to change a public figure’s vote, opinion, judgment, awarding of a contract, or other exercises of discretion could lead to serious bribery allegations.
 Regardless of whether the payment was suggested or requested, both parties to the arrangement may be held culpable.
 If a driver is pulled over for speeding and offers the police officer $100 to avoid a ticket, and the officer accepts, authorities would view this transaction as a bribe.
 The outcome is the same if the transaction is initiated by the officer requesting the money.

 Bribery can be either a state or federal offense, and, in some cases, a suspect may face charges in both federal and state courts.
-A strong defense strategy must consider this possibility, and local legal counsel familiar with handling bribery crimes could take a holistic approach to preparing the best defense plan possible.
+A strong defense strategy must consider this possibility, and a Chattanooga attorney familiar with handling bribery crimes could take a holistic approach to prepare the best defense plan possible.

 Tennessee’s Offenses Against Administration of Government law forbids promises of financial gain to win the favor of public officials, witnesses, or jurors.
 Bribery is a felony in Chattanooga, but the length of any prison sentence and the amount of the fine owed depend on the nature of the public figure involved.